dayofgray/FRM/spec.md

 [x] Step 1: Push to Github && Host on Heroku
-[] Step 2: Implement welcome and home page with login options []  Step 3: Implement 2 methods of SSO (Google and Github most likely) []  Step 4: Model requirements
+[]  Step 2: Implement welcome and home page with login options []  Step 3: Implement Layout and basic css
+[]  Step 4: Implement 2 methods of SSO (Google and Github most likely) []  Step 5: Model requirements
         -1 has many

         -1 belongs_to